reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 Spring JPA Specifications is inspired by Domain Driven Design's Specification pattern.

-Using Specifications we can build atomic predicates, and it further allows us to even combine those predicates to build compound queries.
+Using Specifications we can build atomic predicates, and further combine those predicates to build compound queries.

 ## Why Do We Need Specifications?

 One of the most common ways to perform queries in the Spring boot is by using [Query Methods](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods).
-But, the problem with query method is that as we can only specify a fixed number of criteria, the number of query methods can increase rapidly as the use cases increases.
+But, the problem with query method is that we can only specify a fixed number of criteria.
+Also, the number of query methods can increase rapidly as the use cases increases.

 For instance consider the following `JpaRepository` for the `Product` entity: